-The 2013 Rules of Arbitration enacted by the CICA were subject to heavy criticism and negative reviews from both the local business environment and the legal community.
+The 2013 Rules of Arbitration initially enacted by the CICA were subject to heavy criticism and negative reviews from both the local business environment and the legal community.
 The CICA worked on a revised edition of the Rules of Arbitration designed to redress the provisions of the 2012 and 2013 edition, most notably the rules concerning the appointment of arbitrators.
-As a result, on 5 June 2014 a new version of the Rules of Arbitration was published by CICA that amended the appointment procedure of arbitrators to re-establish the parties' independence in this regard and removed the wide influence previously given to the 'nomination authority'.
-Article 4, Paragraph 3 of the new version of the Rules also brings them in line with the requirement set out by Article 618 of the New Code of Civil Procedure, providing that the parties may nominate persons who are not registered in the CICA list of arbitrators if they meet the conditions laid down in the Rules of Arbitration.
+As a result, on 5 June 2014 an updated version of the Rules of Arbitration was published by CICA that amended the appointment procedure of arbitrators to re-establish the parties' independence in this regard and removed the wide influence previously given to the 'nomination authority'.
+Starting with 1 January 2018, however, a new set of Rules of CICA entered into force (the 2018 CICA Rules).
+The current rules are more concise than previous rules and not as extensive as the previous ones but should overall provide a better support for the business environment and are designed to improve the functioning of commercial arbitration, in line with best European and international practices.